JaddotWuzHere/TheContinuum/content/Continuum Physics/index.md

 ##### Description:
 The Law of Continuum Conservation establishes the Continuum itself as the fundamental closed system.
 Energy, information, or coherence may flow freely between active domains, yet the total sum of these quantities across the Continuum remains constant.
 This principle defines the unified conservation framework underlying all domain interactions and ensures that the Continuum’s coherence is never lost but only redistributed.
 ### II.
 Law of Continuum Symmetry
+> [!epigraph]
+> “The wise see no difference between heaven and hell, for every sculpture is carved by the same unseen hand.”
+>
+>  — Unknown
 ##### Statement:
 > The governing equations of all domains retain identical form under Continuum transformation; only local constants and coupling parameters differ.
 ##### Description:
 The Law of Continuum Symmetry establishes the structural unity of the Continuum.
 Despite varying local parameters, each domain remains isomorphic in its physical formulation, ensuring that transformations between domains preserve the same fundamental laws.
 Differences observed between domains arise not from distinct laws, but from divergent constants, coupling behaviors, or dimensional expressions within the same underlying Continuum structure.
 ### III.
 Law of Continuum Causality
+> [!epigraph]
+> The arrow remembers only its flight, never the bow that loosed it.
+>
+> — Mathilde Koenig
 ##### Statement:
 > Causal order is invariant throughout the Continuum.
 An effect cannot precede its initiating cause, regardless of the domains involved.
 ##### Description: